The pandemic and our planet

 there is less noise on land and in the seas as transport of all kinds has scaled back, making it easier for everything from whales and warblers to communicate: e.g. birds don't have to shout anymore!

-The real gain would be if we can keep these trends with us into the post-CV-19 world: cleaner air, lower CO2 emissions, driving less, on-going work from home, more locally-focused economies.
+The real gain would be if we can keep these trends with us into the post-CV-19 world: driving less, on-going work from home, more locally-focused economies.
 NCP’s Sustainable Living Centers are using this moment to seek changes in their communities to carry these changes with us into the future: promoting green energy in Virginia & expanding community gardens in Vermont.
 The national government seems bent on “getting us back to work”, with little thought for “greening” any stimulus packages being put forward – or any such plans for long-term recovery.
 So once agin, it will be up to grassroots groups to create this new world.